Learning-and-Intelligent-Systems/lisdf/README.md

 ## Instructions For Contributing

 ### Dev Dependencies
 Clone the repository using `git clone`.
-Then run `pip install -e .[develop]` to install all dependencies for development/contribution.
+Then run `pip install -e '.[develop]'` to install all dependencies for development/contribution.

+Warning: the dev dependencies include the [`lisdf-models` repository](https://github.com/Learning-and-Intelligent-Systems/lisdf-models) which is ~700MB big as of 10th September 2022.

 ### Pushing your Changes
 You can't directly push to the `main` branch.
 All contributions will require review to ensure code is understandable